Greatwrk/VP44-EXPLORER/README.md

 For now, the TPS, MAP and CKP are all that's required.
 The CMP is optional.
 A CAN interface is on the board and a CAN interface is being developed.
 The Schematic and PCB were made with KiCad.
 The code has some low-level stuff for some of the peripherals that at the time were not supported by STM32duino.

+If you build this I suggest using a 2 ohm 50 W resistor in place of the fuel solenoid for testing with a scope.
+The resistor can later be placed in series with the solenoid to protect it on the bench while sweep testing at RPMs and Fuel levels.
+Listen for any malfunctions.
+The power transistors must be isolated from the heatsink with silicon insulators.
+Always test isolation with an DVM.

 # See it run [HERE](https://www.youtube.com/watch?v=DHwnkv7ZLJk)